Global network's nuclear sensors in Russia went offline after mystery blast

 Rosatom has said the accident, which killed five of its staff, involved “isotope power sources”.

-The CTBTO’s IMS comprises more than 300 seismic, hydroacoustic, infrasound and radionuclide stations dotted around the world that together are aimed at detecting and locating a nuclear test anywhere.
-Its technology can, however, be put to other uses, as in the Russian case.
+The CTBTO's IMS here comprises more than 300 seismic, hydroacoustic, infrasound and radionuclide stations dotted around the world that together are aimed at detecting and locating a nuclear test anywhere.

+Its technology can be put to other uses, however, such as when the CTBTO passed on data from two hydroacoustic stations to Argentina in 2017 to help locate the wreckage of a missing submarine.

-Additional reporting by Andrew Osborn in Moscow; Editing by Mark Heinrich
+Reporting by Francois Murphy; Additional reporting by Andrew Osborn in Moscow and Jonathan Landay in Washington; Editing by Mark Heinrich, Hugh Lawson and Peter Cooney